Plotting in R with ggplot2

 Manual control of discrete variables can be performed using scale_aes_Of_Interest_manual with the values parameter.
 Additionally in this example an updated name for the legend is provided.

-Here we have specified the colours to be used (hence the manual) but when the number of levels to a variable are high this may be impractical and often we would like ggplot2 to choose colours from a scale of our choice.
+Here we have specified the colors to be used (hence the scale_color_manual) but when the number of levels to a variable are high this may be impractical and often we would like ggplot2 to choose colors from a scale of our choice.

 scale_color_brewer